AdobeDocs/destination-sdk.en/help/overview.md

 -->

-Read [Configuration options for the Destination SDK](/help/configuration-options.md) and [Message format](/help/message-format.md) for information on the configuration options available to you.
+Read [Configuration options for Destination SDK](/help/configuration-options.md) and [Message format](/help/message-format.md) for information on the configuration options available to you.

 <!--